UMM-CSci-3601/intro-to-git/README.md

 #### Command line `clone`

 We'll make our local clones via the command line, so open a terminal (or just the one from before if it's still open).
 Go to whatever directory seems appropriate.
-Then to `clone` the repository using command line tools you'd do:
+Then `clone` the repository using command line tools:

 ```bash
 git clone <url>